AI and Cybersecurity for Swiss SMEs: Protecting Your Business in 2026

 Targeted Phishing (Spear Phishing)

-Attackers now use LLMs themselves to personalise their fraudulent emails with the CEO's name, real customer names, and references to recent transactions extracted from LinkedIn.
+Attackers now use LLMs themselves to personalise their fraudulent emails with the CEO's name, real customer names, and references to recent transactions extracted custom project scope.
 Click-through rate × 3 compared to generic phishing.

 Ransomware

-Swiss SMEs are prime targets: CHF payment capacity, often insufficient insurance, inadequate backups.
+Swiss SMEs are prime targets: custom project scope payment capacity, often insufficient insurance, inadequate backups.
 The NCSC estimates that 30% of affected SMEs fail to recover all their data.

 Business Email Compromise (BEC)